Things to do in Snowdonia

 Welsh Highland Railway

-The Welsh Highland Railway is a fantastic way to enjoy the picture postcard beauty of Snowdonia.
+The Welsh Highland Railway is a fantastic way to enjoy the picture-perfect beauty of Snowdonia.
 Capitalising on the area’s natural assets, the railway is an institution and part of the heritage of Wales.

 Snowdon Mountain Railway

 If you don’t fancy walking up Snowdon then you can always take the famous Snowdon Mountain Railway to the top (your feet will thank you for it, we promise).
 This is one of the most unique and spectacular steam railway journeys in the whole world.
 Imagine, sitting in an old steam engine, chugging up a steep mountain slope admiring the spectacular views as they unfold beneath you – pretty cool, huh?
 The railway itself is actually a narrow gauge railway – meaning that its track is narrower than standard railways – this design is common in mountainous countries like Canada, America and Switzerland.

 Looking to let the romance blossom with your own railroad getaway?
 Make sure it’s perfect with one of the top five romantic railway journeys in the UK

 History buffs and outdoor junkies alike will want to head to this historic mining town in the heart of Snowdonia.
 Here at Blaenau Ffestiniog you can learn all about the country’s slate mining history at Llechwedd.
 Although the words ‘history of slate mining’ perhaps don’t sound that thrilling, we can promise you that a trip to award-winning Llechwedd is actually a pretty exciting escapade.
 This unique tour will first take you in an ex-military truck up to heights of over 1,500 feet, before whisking you away on an underground adventure – taking you down into the depths of the earth on one of the UK’s steepest cable railways to discover the labyrinth of tunnels and enormous caverns just below your feet.